pdxiv/GoScott/ideas_for_future_enhancements.md

 - Turn remaining hard-coded events in the original engine into actions (light source, "SCORE", "DIE", "DSPRM" (etc?)).
   - This can possibly be done by introducing a "GOSUB" command, which calls a numbered action entry.
   - Introduce "not a move" command code, which stops processing of the next set of auto actions, for creating informative error messages.
+- Implement "SCORE" and treasure functionality by having an action dedicated for each treasure object, to check if the object is in the "treasure room".
+If the treasure object is located in the treasure room, increment counter 9.
+To show the score, commands for doing multiplication and division on the counters must be available.
+The correct way to calculate the score is 100*counter/number_of_treasures.
+The new commands are "CT*n" (counter_multiply) and "CT/n" (counter_divide).